rodaguayo/Hydro_Patagonia/README.md

-# Code repository for XXXX
+# Code repository for "*Glacio-hydrological projections in data scarce regions based on Long Short-Term Memory (LSTM) neural networks and ice-dynamical glacier evolution modeling: A case study in Western Patagonia*"

+Work in progress...